Snatched — The Chosen Trilogy Book 2 | Christian YA

 About

-Snatched, Book 2 of The Chosen Trilogy: Raya is taken to a hidden prison built to re-indoctrinate the faithful.
-Christian dystopian YA for Divergent fans.
+Snatched is Book 2 of The Chosen Trilogy, a coming-of-age Christian dystopian YA novel where sixteen-year-old Raya is taken to a hidden prison built to legally re-indoctrinate minorities of faith.

 The fight didn't end at the bunker.
-It just went underground.
+It was only the beginning.

 Knowing that no one is coming for them, Mateo and the others want to execute an escape plan with Raya's help.
 Can she find the strength within herself to overcome the Program, or will it be too much to bear?

-Snatched is Book 2 of The Chosen Trilogy — a biblically-inspired, coming-of-age Christian dystopian YA series for fans of The Hunger Games, Divergent, and faith-based dystopian fiction.
+Snatched is a biblically-inspired, coming-of-age Christian dystopian YA novel in The Chosen Trilogy, a series for fans of The Hunger Games, Divergent, and faith-based dystopian fiction.
 As raw as it is redemptive, it is a story about grief, defiance, and the cost of belief.

 Praise for this book